peggyjs/peggy-tracks/README.md

   -a,--action              Wrap actions in a box -c,--css [file name]     With no file name, outputs the default CSS.
 With a
                            filename, substitutes the CSS in that file.
+  -d,--depth <number>      Maximum depth to expand references (set to Infinity
+                           with --expand).
   -e,--expand              Expand rule references -o,--output <file name>  File in which to save output -s,--start <rule name>   Rule to start with